patcarod/business_card/README.md

 ## 🧠 Notes

 - This repository must be **public** for the vCard link to work.
-- You can update your `.vcf` file anytime — the link and QR code remain the same.
+- You can update your `.vcf` file anytime — the link will remain the same.
 - Replace the URL above with your actual GitHub Pages link.

 ---